Posted: 4/8/2021 | April 8th, 2021

 3. Score a Flight Deal

 One of the things that people always tell me holds them back from traveling more is the cost of flights.
-But, let me tell you, we live in an age of cheap airfare.
+But, let me tell you, there’s a lot of deals right now.

-I like to use Google Flights.
-I type in my home city and then “everywhere” and see what the cheapest results are.
+I like to use Google Flights and Skyscanner to browse my options.
+I type in my home city and then pick “everywhere” as my destination.
 I then base my plans around where I can fly to for the least amount of money.

 However, if you don’t want to do that (I think it’s a perfect Friday night activity), you can check out some of the following websites that search for deals and email them to you: